2021 BUSINESS PLAN

 · Involve our younger members in exploring how to expand our communication and technology.

 · Continue to email out Focus Magazine.

 · Create an outlet to discuss membership feedback.

-· Encourage more video conference committee meetings vs. teleconference calls.
+· Encourage ZOOM committee meetings vs. conference calls.

 · Continue to develop member-contact programs through the Ambassadors Committee with the intent to effectively meet member needs and add value to their memberships.

 · Continue to encourage manager professional education and celebrate managers accomplishing CAI designations.

 · Find ways to engage our younger members to strengthen their commitment to our industry.

 · Start a “Follow Up to Webinar (Luncheon)” communication to the people who did not attend---“Here’s what you missed…”

 · Continue to strengthen committees and help them achieve their goals.